Hannoob/ROPvsSolid/README.md

 There are also some opinions around a concept called "test induced damage", whereby code is made more complicated in order to make it more testable.
 This concept usually goes hand-in-hand with some of the arguments for SOLID design.
-Mark Seemann has a [talk](https://www.infoq.com/presentations/mock-fsharp-tdd) about BDD with F# where he discusses this aspect of F# code development, and I feel like looking at the repo method, and comparing it to the c# code makes makes a very good case for why SOLID might not be "all that", in that we can achieve the same "high cohesion, low coupling" idea with a lot less code.
+Mark Seemann has a [talk](https://www.infoq.com/presentations/mock-fsharp-tdd) about BDD with F# where he discusses this aspect of F# code development, and I feel like looking at the repo method, and comparing it to the C# code makes a very good case for why SOLID might not be "all that", in that we can achieve the same "high cohesion, low coupling" idea with a lot less code.
-In fact we achieve all these benefits using nothing but functions that we pass in as parameters.
+In fact, we achieve all these benefits using nothing but functions that we pass in as parameters.

 Finally, when writing the C# example, using entirely fictional integrations, it was extremely difficult for me to know how and when to handle exceptions.
 I was unsure of which errors can be thrown where, and how it would affect the variables I had defined in my method.
 This was in complete contrast to the Railway method where every method is forced to have an explicit handler for both the OK and ERROR cases.
 I found this much more intuitive, and comforting, knowing that the inputs to my method would be exactly as I expect them.
-No `null` values because of some improperly handled exception or some other unforseen changes to the state of my class.
+No `null` values because of some improperly handled exception or some other unforeseen changes to the state of my class.

 ### Better BDD in F# by exploiting "Parameterize all the things" principal